CC Sabathia sheds tears as family reads tributes

-NEW YORK (AP) — CC Sabathia wiped tears with his hands and the top of his jersey.
-Honored at Yankee Stadium ahead of his retirement at season’s end, his emotions came out as his wife, mother and children read tributes on a video broadcast on the center field scoreboard.
+NEW YORK (AP) — CC Sabathia wiped tears with his hands and the top of his size 56 jersey.
+Honored at Yankee Stadium ahead of his retirement at season’s end, his sentimental side emerged as his wife, mother and children read tributes during a video displayed on the center field scoreboard.

-“It’s been a great 11 years,” Sabathia said before the New York Yankees’ regular-season home finale Sunday against Toronto.
+“This is the first time I got emotional,” Sabathia said after the New York Yankees’ regular season home finale Sunday against Toronto.

 True to his nature, the 39-year-old left-hander thanked the training and clubhouse staff by name.
+He watched retirement ceremonies for Mariano Rivera, Derek Jeter, Jorge Posada and Andy Pettitte, but this was different.

+“It’s kind of surreal,” he said.
+“To have a day for myself feels weird.”

-He was given a lap around the field in a golf cart, passing the bullpen that will be his home during the postseason.
+Sabathia was given a lap around the field in a golf cart, passing the bullpen that will be his home during the postseason.

-Sabathia was presented with art portraying his accomplishments and a 10-day vacation to Japan, then spoke briefly and posed for photos with his family and the entire team.
-He threw out the ceremonial first pitch to his mom — Margie was his first catcher.
+He was presented with art by Charles Fazzino portraying his accomplishments, and the Yankees announced they were giving the Sabathia family a 10-day vacation to Japan.

+Sabathia spoke briefly and posed for photos with his family and the entire team.
+He threw out the ceremonial first pitch to his 60-year-old mom — Margie was his first catcher.

+He started crying during the video produced by Brandon Mihm, Brian Spector and Nick Tyrell of the Yankees staff, unable to contain himself when his family read the tribute letters.
+Sitting in the dugout, Brett Gardner told teammate Aaron Boone he had to put on sunglasses to hide his tears.

+“I was crying,” manager Aaron Boone said.
+“I almost had to go down in the tunnel.
+I was about to lose it really, really bad.”

-He envisions a future role with the Yankees, perhaps as an adviser or instructor.
+Sabathia envisions a future role with the Yankees, perhaps as an adviser or instructor.

-“I just feel like I’m going to be here,” he said earlier in the clubhouse, where gifts commemorating Sabathia’s career were placed on the chair of every teammate.
+“I just feel like I’m going to be here,” he said in the clubhouse, where gifts commemorating Sabathia’s career were placed on the chair of every teammate.
 “I’m not going anywhere.
 I live here.
 I’ll be at the Stadium.”

 Sabathia was drafted 20th overall by Cleveland in 1998 from Vallejo High School near San Francisco.
-Sabathia made his big league debut in 2001 and was 17-5 in his first season
+Sabathia made his big league debut in 2001 and was 17-5 in his first season.

 “When I showed up, I didn’t plan on playing this long,” he said.
 “I’m from Vallejo.
 I’m from the inner city.
 I’m from the hood, so just making it was a big deal.
 So I never really thought past that first year.”